pedramaghasian/learning-golang/README.md

 **goroutines**

 - A goroutine is the *minimum* Go entity that can be executed concurrently.
 The use of the word *minimum* is very important here, as goroutines are not autonomous entities like UNIX processes—goroutines live in OS threads that live in OS processes.
+- The good thing is that goroutines are lighter than threads, which, in turn, are lighter than processes—running thousands or hundreds of thousands of goroutines on a single machine is not a problem.
+- Among the reasons that goroutines are lighter than threads is because they have a smaller stack that can grow, they have a faster startup time, and they can communicate with each other through channels with low latency.
+- In practice, this means that a process can have multiple threads as well as lots of goroutines, whereas a goroutine needs the environment of a process to exist.
+- So, to create a goroutine, you need to have a process with at least one thread.
+-  The OS takes care of the process and thread scheduling, while Go creates the necessary threads and the developer creates the desired number of goroutines.

+### The Go scheduler

+**OS Kernel Scheduler:**

+- The OS kernel scheduler is responsible for managing the execution of threads on the CPU.
+When you run a program, the operating system creates a process for it, and within that process, at least one thread is created to execute the program's instructions.The scheduler determines which thread from which process gets CPU time and when.

+- In summary, the OS kernel scheduler primarily manages the execution of threads.
+It decides which thread to run on the CPU, when to switch between threads, and how to distribute CPU time among the threads of different processes.
+Processes, in turn, contain one or more threads, and the scheduler ensures fair and efficient execution of these threads.

+**Go Schedular:**

+- The OS kernel scheduler is responsible for the execution of the threads of a program.
+Similarly, the Go runtime has its own scheduler, which is responsible for the execution of the goroutines using a technique known as **m:n scheduling**,, where m goroutines are executed using n OS threads using multiplexing.
+- The Go scheduler is the Go component responsible for the way and the order in which the goroutines of a Go program get executed.
+- The Go scheduler is executed as a goroutine.
+- Be aware that as the Go scheduler only deals with the goroutines of a single program.

+- Go uses the **fork-join concurrency** model.
+   1. Fork-join model: This is a way of organizing concurrent operations in a program.
+In Go, it means that at any point in the program, a new branch (like a separate path or task) can be created.
+This is called the "fork" part.
+   2. Fork (not the fork system call): The "fork" mentioned here is not the same as the fork system call used in some operating systems.
+It's a concept in the Go language for creating a new branch of execution.
+   3. Join part: This is where the separately created branch comes back together with the main program.
+It's like when the delegated cooking task is completed, and the results are combined back into the main cooking process.
+This is called the "join" part.
+   4. sync.Wait() and channels as join points: In Go, you can use sync.Wait() statements and channels to manage the joining of branches.
+   5. Creating child branches with goroutines: In Go, starting a new goroutine is like creating a child branch.
+Goroutines are lightweight threads of execution, and each new one represents a new task or branch of work.

+ - **Fair Scheduling Strategy:**
+   1. Description: Distributes tasks evenly among available processors.
+   2. Example Analogy: Like ensuring each chef in a kitchen gets an equal share of cooking tasks.

+- **Work-Stealing Strategy (Used by Go Scheduler):**
+   1. Description: Underutilized processors actively seek additional work from other processors to balance the workload.
+   2. Example Analogy: If one chef finishes early, they offer help to a busy chef, ensuring everyone stays busy and work is completed   efficiently.